 Teaching and Administration (30-50%)

-FTE distribution will depend on specific roles and will be negotiate with the DFM Chair
+FTE distribution will depend on specific roles and will be negotiated with the DFM Chair.

 Curricular Development and Administration